Taking imodium?

 Jun 16, 2025 10:35 am

-Henry, I have a ileostomy and take an alternating daily regiment of OTC Imodium and lomotil to slow and thicken output.
-I take 30ml liquid Imodium, 4 times a day but will adjust both medicines if output is getting too dry which is rare.
-The Imodium works better, imo, than lomotil to slow/stop and thicken output.
-For me it’s a necessity to allow body to absorb nutrients through reduction of ostomy liquid output.
+Henry, I have an ileostomy and take an alternating daily regimen of OTC Imodium and Lomotil to slow and thicken output.
+I take 30 ml of liquid Imodium, 4 times a day, but will adjust both medicines if output is getting too dry, which is rare.
+The Imodium works better, in my opinion, than Lomotil to slow/stop and thicken output.
+For me, it's a necessity to allow the body to absorb nutrients through the reduction of ostomy liquid output.
 Good luck in your efforts.

 k9rulz